 The School of Pharmacy graduate program was approved in 1986 by the Council on Higher Education of Puerto Rico.
 The first class was admitted in academic year 1987-1988.
-It offers a Master of Science in Pharmacy degree with two options, i.e., Pharmaceutical Sciences (Medicinal Chemistry) and Industrial Pharmacy.
-Classes for both options are held usually in the evening on weekdays and Saturday mornings.
-Both options require 40 trimester credit-hours for graduation, including original research work presented in a thesis.
-Students will not be admitted to the program for 2010-2011 academic year.
+A Master of Science in Pharmacy degree is offered with two options of study: Pharmaceutical Sciences and Industrial Pharmacy.
+Classes for both options usually convene during evening hours and Saturday mornings thus making possible for persons already employed to obtain an advanced degree.
+Both options require 40 trimester credithours for graduation, including original research work presented as the student's thesis.